 Original, unique and timeless content that will continue to attract links and shares no matter how ‘old’ it is – as long as it’s still relevant.

 If you have a video, suggests Lee, take screenshots and upload the images to Flickr.
 Or transcribe the text into a blog post.
 Make your content work for you.
 They did this with their Secrets of Content Marketing, to great success.

 TopRank’s most popular blog posts are apparently the weekly round-ups of other content.
 They even get staff members in on the curation so it shows off a little personality too.
 Curated content is a great way of producing content easily and regularly.
 [Just see our Weekly Recaps for an example ;) ]

 When done well, this can be really powerful.
 What’s more, by its nature it encourages social promotion because it involves others at an early, collaborative stage.

 Once you’ve created your content, you need to promote it.
 Lee mentioned that personal relationships are key here.
 In his words, you wouldn’t amass an army the day before the war.

-When it comes to promoting content, you will hugely benefit if you have already spent time forging connections and making contacts.
+When it comes to promoting content, you will hugely benefit if you have already spent time finding influencers to market to, forging connections and making contacts.
 When he was promoting a recent piece of content he sent 500 separate messages in LinkedIn, asking people nicely if they could please share his content.
 It’s a lot of work to advance these relationships to this stage, but worth it once you have.

 And finally, without transcribing every word Lee said!, let’s end with his note that great content isn’t great until people have found it.